arielelkin/site_source/articles/index.markdown

 footer: false
 ---

+* [Digital Estate Planning](/articles/digital-estate-planning): A framework and protocol for handling your digital assets after your death.

 * [Why I'm not a React Native Developer](/articles/why-im-not-a-react-native-developer): An in-depth comparison of React Native with Swift development.

 * [Padding and Spacing UIViews](https://insights.project-a.com/padding-and-spacing-uiviews-9ef25eb416c1): Techniques to create views that need to show padding, but which need the padding to disappear when their content is nil.